wa0pac/aprs_igate_direwolf/README.md

 Requirements:
 1. Hardware (Raspberry Pi, sound card, radio interface) fit in one Raspberry Pi project box.
-2. Minimal wireing between iGate and radio.
+2. Minimal wiring between iGate and radio.
 3. Run on a headless Raspberry Pi using either Direwolf or APRX